wittawatj/interpretable-test/README.md

 4. Check that indeed the package is in the search path by openning a new Python shell, and issuing `import freqopttest` (`freqopttest` is the name of our Python package).
 If there is no import error, the installation is completed.

 ## Demo scripts
-To get started, check ... which will guide you through from the beginning.
+To get started, check [demo_interpretable_test.ipynb](https://github.com/wittawatj/interpretable-test/blob/master/ipynb/demo_interpretable_test.ipynb) which will guide you through from the beginning.
 There are many Jupyter notebooks in `ipynb` folder.
 Be sure to check them if you want to explore more.

-## Reproduce experimental results,
+## Reproduce experimental results
 Each experiment is defined in its own Python file with a name starting with `exXX` where `XX` is a number.
 All the experiment files are in `freqopttest/ex` folder.
 Each file is runnable with a command line argument.
 For example in `ex1_power_vs_n.py`, we aim to check the test power of each testing algorithm as a function of the sample size `n`.
 The script `ex1_power_vs_n.py` takes a dataset name as its argument.
-See `run_ex1.sh` which is a standalone Bash script on how to call execute  `ex1_power_vs_n.py`.
+See `run_ex1.sh` which is a standalone Bash script on how to execute  `ex1_power_vs_n.py`.

 We used [independent-jobs](https://github.com/karlnapf/independent-jobs) package to parallelize our experiments over a [Slurm](http://slurm.schedmd.com/) cluster.
 For example, for `ex1_power_vs_n.py`, a job is create for each combination of (dataset, algorithm, n, trial).
 If you do not use Slurm, you can change the line